Roland Vinyl Cutter Tutorial

 Roland GX24 setup:

 After you have powered the Vinyl Cutter on with the power button follow the directions below to get the vinyl setup in the machine.

 To establish a new origin point.
 Use the arrow keys to drive the cutting knife to the new spot, hold the origin button for a second, this spot is the new origin.
 Roland Cut Studio Guide.

 Import any images/ design you want to cut out – Silhouettes are best.

 Insert the image file that you wish to use by clicking import and selecting the file.

 If using an image you will need to trace the image:

-Position your image where you want it usually near the origin point, if you have followed the setup direction above the image will have adjusted to material size.
+- Position your image where you want it usually near the bottom left, if you have followed the setup direction above the image will have adjusted to material size

 Select the “Roland gx24 ”